News

 Moving off third-party frontier pricing onto a model Olive owns reduced inference cost by roughly 70%, while serving the same volume at better performance.

-Reliability
+Reliability & Consistency

-The custom model's error rate over the last 7 days is 0.06%, and nearly all of the rare errors are operational rather than model quality issues.
 Across the full history of the project there are no refusal or malformed-output errors among the top failure modes, which is a meaningful reassurance for a feature that runs millions of times.

 What's Next

-Olive serves its current volume with significant headroom on its existing deployment, leaving room to grow well beyond today's traffic before adding capacity.
+Olive serves its current volume with significant headroom on its existing deployment, leaving availability to grow well beyond today's traffic before adding capacity.
 With the training pipeline already in place, Olive can retrain and ship improved versions of the model as its rubric evolves and the product expands, all without changing the integration.

 Train your own specialized models